Spintronic virtual neural network by a voltage controlled ferromagnet for associative memory

 In this work, we propose an algorithm for an associative memory operation by manipulating VCMA effect in a single ferromagnet.
-Two stable states of the magnetization, controlled by the VCMA effect, are used as outputs of neurons in a virtual network.
+Two stable states of the magnetization, controlled by the VCMA effect, are used as outputs of neurons in a virtual neural network.
 In this sense, the present model is similar to the original associative memory operation by neural networks \cite{hopfield82}.
 The present system, however, consists of a single device, which is the different aspect from the conventional neural networks.
 In addition, the present system is also different from the virtual oscillator network \cite{imai23}.
 This is because the algorithm developed here requires the relaxed state of the magnetization only for the computation, while the virtual oscillator network requires long-time memories of the phase during the magnetization oscillation in an STO.
 Therefore, the present algorithm is simpler than that of the virtual oscillator network \cite{tsunegi22}.
 We also demonstrate the associative memory operation of alphabet patterns.
+The applicability of the algorithm to other devices is also discussed.